Skip to main content

 }

-6. Specify the content to add by including the code shown below in bold.
-Pay close attention to spacing—the space after the character is crucial for proper visual separation.
-To type » use Opt–Shift–\ (Mac) or hold down ALT while typing code 0187 on the numeric keypad (Windows).
+6. Specify the content to add by adding the code shown below in bold.
+Pay close attention to spaces, and to type » use Opt–Shift–\ (Mac) or hold down ALT while typing code 0187 on the numeric keypad (Windows).

 .read-more::before {